 - Weight and height of students on athletic teams

 - Hometown; city and state

-If you plan to collect non-directory student information such as student e-mails, grades, GPAs, or exam scores for your research, you must seek written approval from the students prior to collecting this information for your research.
+If you plan to collect or use non-directory student information such as student e-mails, grades, GPAs, or exam scores for your research, you must seek written approval from the students prior to collecting this information for your research.
 Even if you plan to publish the data in aggregate form, you must seek prior approval.
 If you plan to collect non-directory student information from students that are no longer enrolled in a course, you must seek prior approval from the University Registrar's Office.